niemasd/ViralMSA/README.md

 Importantly, ViralMSA differs significantly from [VIRULIGN](https://doi.org/10.1093/bioinformatics/bty851), a codon-correct reference-guided alignment tool designed for viruses, in three key ways:

 1. ViralMSA in its default settings is orders of magnitude faster than VIRULIGN, which is critical for rapidly-growing epidemics
-2. ViralMSA in its default settings uses orders of magnitude less memory than does VIRULIGN, which makes it feasible for running analyses on a personal machine
+2. ViralMSA in its default settings uses significantly less memory than does VIRULIGN, which makes it feasible for running analyses on a personal machine
-    * On a SARS-CoV-2 dataset containing 100 sequences, VIRULIGN consumed roughly 10 GB of memory
+    * On a SARS-CoV-2 dataset containing 100 sequences, VIRULIGN consumed roughly 10 GB of memory, whereas ViralMSA consumed hundreds of MB
 3. VIRULIGN is codon-aware, making it appropriate for the alignment of coding sequences, whereas ViralMSA is appropriate for the alignment of full viral genomes

 ## Installation